Overview

 Regex

-The regex library is designed to enable basic regex operations on strings.
+The regex library provides regular expression capabilities for operating on strings.
+Using Rust’s regex syntax, you can match, extract, or replace substrings within larger text blocks.
 Be aware as the underlying implementation is written in Rust we rely on the Rust Regex Syntax as talked about here.
 Further, we only support a single capture group currently, defining more/less than one will cause the tome to error.

 regex.match_all